jeffkibuule/AFNetworkingErrorHandling/README.md

 NSDictionary *serializedData = [NSJSONSerialization JSONObjectWithData: errorData options:kNilOptions error:nil];
 ```

-Within this simple sample app, I send a GET request to Twitter from their developer documentation that fails due to a lack of authentication.
-I subclass `AFHTTPSessionManager` as custom `ErrorSessionManager` and set the base URL to: `https://api.twitter.com/` so all requests have that base URL.
+To recap, within this simple sample app, I send a GET request to Twitter from their developer documentation that fails due to a lack of authentication.
+I subclass `AFHTTPSessionManager` as my custom `ErrorSessionManager` and set the base URL to: `https://api.twitter.com/` so all requests have that base URL.
 I then make the request, which I expect to fail, print out the NSError object, then the failure response body, and finally access the dictionary to get a clear message that is presentable to a user.

 Here's the complete request: